kirjavascript/quine-howto/README.md

 (data => data + '(' + data + ')')("")
 ```

 Here's our template.
-If we add the appropriate data as the input and use the trick to quote the strings we get a similar quine to before;
+If we add the appropriate data as the function params and use the trick to quote the strings we get a similar quine to before;

 ```javascript
 (data => data + '(' + JSON.stringify(data) + ')')("(data => data + '(' + JSON.stringify(data) + ')')")